 Photo of a presenter in front of an audience

-We offer the three standalone courses face-to-face on our RAU campus at Swindon, each over one day.
+We offer the three standalone courses face-to-face over one day.

 We adopt a blended learning approach, combining lecture-delivered theory with discussion of real-life case studies, to promote understanding of and engagement with course content amongst delegates.

-If you would prefer to undertake all three courses over two consecutive days, we plan to run a two-day intensive in spring 2026, delivered in-person at our Cirencester campus.
+If you would prefer to undertake all three courses over two consecutive days, we offer a two-day intensive, delivered in person at our Cirencester campus.

 About the Course Leaders